VaiNav06/GameInterface/README.md

 To train an AI agent using Deep Q-Learning (DQN):

-python scripts/train_agent.py
+	python train_ppo.py

 •	The agent will learn by playing the game repeatedly and improving over time.
 •	Trained models will be saved in the models/ directory.

 Testing a Trained Agent

 To watch a trained RL agent play:

-python scripts/test_agent.py
+	python test_ppo.py

 	•	The agent will play automatically using the trained model.
 	•	High scores are hidden during testing.

 ## Project Structure

 	GameInterface/
-	│── gym_env/               # Gym environment wrapper
 	│── gym_alien_invasion.py  # Custom Gym environment
 	│── train_ppo.py           # Training script for RL agent
 	├── test_ppo.py            # Testing script for trained agent